 - Excessive warehousing costs

-- Exceeded product’s shelf life (spoilage)
+- Exceeded products shelf life (spoilage)

 1) Lack of proper planning